 - View the message in the Finder using Quick Look. - Double-click the file to open it in Apple Mail.
-You can use the Message ▷ Copy Message menu command to copy it into a mailbox in Mail's data store. - Import the message into EagleFiler, which can view and search .eml files as well as merge them into the standard mbox format.
+You can use the Message $\triangleright$ Copy Message menu command to copy it into a mailbox in Mail's data store.